OSM Buildings

 Saving in scenarios

-Building visibility, style mode, style settings, and all per-building overrides are saved in scenario snapshots.
+Building visibility, style mode, style settings, active building dataset coloring, impact coloring sets, and all per-building overrides are saved in scenario snapshots.
 Switching scenarios restores the full building state exactly as it was when the scenario was saved.